awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.MSDTC.md

       --parameters "ParameterName='in-doubt xact resolution',ParameterValue=1,ApplyMethod=immediate"
   ```

-### Associating the Option Group and Parameter Group with the DB Instance<a name="MSDTC.Apply"></a>
+### Associating the option group and parameter group with the DB instance<a name="MSDTC.Apply"></a>

 You can use the AWS Management Console or the AWS CLI to associate the MSDTC option group and parameter group with the DB instance\.

 #### Console<a name="MSDTC.Apply.Console"></a>

 You can associate the MSDTC option group and parameter group with a new or existing DB instance\.
 + For a new DB instance, associate them when you launch the instance\.
-For more information, see [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.
+For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.
 + For an existing DB instance, associate them by modifying the instance\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.
 **Note**
 If you use an domain\-joined existing DB instance, it must already have an Active Directory domain and AWS Identity and Access Management \(IAM\) role associated with it\.
 If you create a new domain\-joined instance, specify an existing Active Directory domain and IAM role\.
-For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB Instance](USER_SQLServerWinAuth.md)\.
+For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB instance](USER_SQLServerWinAuth.md)\.

 #### CLI<a name="MSDTC.Apply.CLI"></a>

 You can associate the MSDTC option group and parameter group with a new or existing DB instance\.

 **Note**
 If you use an existing domain\-joined DB instance, it must already have an Active Directory domain and IAM role associated with it\.
 If you create a new domain\-joined instance, specify an existing Active Directory domain and IAM role\.
-For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB Instance](USER_SQLServerWinAuth.md)\.
+For more information, see [Using Windows Authentication with an Amazon RDS for SQL Server DB instance](USER_SQLServerWinAuth.md)\.

 **To create a DB instance with the MSDTC option group and parameter group**
 + Specify the same DB engine type and major version as you used when creating the option group\.